aung2phyowai/VEP-BCI-OLD/README.md

 - Refactor signal processing

 #####THESIS (DEADLINE 14.05.2015):
 Current state: Template is in github.
-Short summary is has been submitted.
+Short summary has been submitted.
 - Write about EEG (currently working on)
 - Write about BCIs
 - Write about target identification methods